-If a student states he/she can meet the technical standards with accommodation, then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review a whether the accommodations requested are reasonable, taking pardize clinician/patient safety, or the educational process ursework, clinical experiences and internships deemed chnical standards for selection listed above, and I believe of these standards without accommodation.
-I understand II not be admitted into the program.
-Signature of Applicant Date ONLY SIGN THE ONE SECTION THAT IS APPLICABLE TO YOU, THE APPLICANT.
+If a student states he/she can meet the technical standards with accommodation, then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review a whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational processof the student or the institution, including all coursework, clinical experiences and internships deemed essential to graduation.

+internatipa decined essential to graduation. echnical standards for selection listed above, and I each of these standards without accommodation.
+I andards I will not be admitted into the program.
+Signature of Applicant Date ONLY SIGN THE ONE SECTION THAT IS AP PLICABLE TO YOU, THE APPLICANT.
 Alternative statement for students requesting a ccommodations.
-I certify that I have read and understand the technical standards of selection listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations.
-I will contact the Disability Services department to determine what accommodations may be available.
-I understand that if I am unable to meet these standards with or without accommodations, I will not be admitted into the program.
-Signature of Applicant Date Health Care Provider Signature Date
+I certify that I have read and understand the tech believe to the best of my knowledge that I can m accommodations.
+I will contact the Disability Se accommodations may be available.
+I understand without accommodations, I will not be admitted neet each of these standards with certain rvices department to determine what d that if I am unable to meet these standards with or Signature of Applicant Date Health Care Provider Signature Date